Ko wai au

 Background

-I lived a very transient life throughout my childhood and teenage years.
+I grew up living a transient life, moving often throughout my childhood and teenage years.
 The one constant I had during that time was sport.
-Regardless of what school I went to or what sports club I played for, the rules never changed.
-Playing sport helped me to adapt to my environment and make friends.
+No matter what school I attended or what club I joined, the rules stayed the same.
+Sport became a place of familiarity and belonging—it helped me adapt quickly, connect with people, and build friendships wherever I landed.

-In my late teens I moved back to Tāmaki Makaurau ki te uru, where I had to adjust to creating a social network, while navigating the death of my father and the absence of my mother.
+In my late teens, I returned home to Tāmaki Makaurau ki te uru.
+I had to rebuild my sense of belonging again—creating a new social network while navigating grief, including the death of my father to suicide and the ongoing absence of my mother.
+These experiences strengthened my ability to move through loss while still showing up for life and community.

 Professional